 At Model United Nations conferences, students “represent” countries from across the world.
 Like real-world diplomats, they participate in UN committees such as the General Assembly and Security Council.
-By drafting, debating, negotiating, and voting on resolutions, students learn to examine international affairs from different perspectives and experience what it is like to cooperate to solve to real-world problems.
+By writing, negotiating, and voting on resolutions, students learn to examine international affairs from different perspectives and experience what it is like to cooperate to solve to real-world problems.

 Model UN conferences are peak academic experiences.
-They expose students to important international issues and challenge them to develop their research, writing, public speaking and negotiation skills.
+They expose students to important international issues and challenge them to develop their research, writing, public speaking, and negotiation skills.
 In addition, Montana Model UN gives high school students a taste of university life.
 During the two-day conference, students eat on campus, meet UM students and foreign exchange students, and attend talks by UM faculty.

 The MMUN High School Conference is held annually on the Monday and Tuesday before Thanksgiving.
 The conference consists of opening ceremonies, a series of committee sessions with faculty guest speakers, region night meetings with international students, and an awards ceremony.

 UM students staff the committees and plan the conference with the assistance of a faculty advisor, and with funds from the University of Montana and the College of Arts and Sciences.